Parachute Rigging Course

 Poynter’s Parachute Manual Vol. 1 ($49.95)

 We can supply all of these books.

-Lodging will be available at McLarty Farm (great place to stay: very clean, $25/day and probably where the course will be held).
+Lodging is available at McLarty Farm (great place to stay: very clean, $25/day).